jfspps/LearningChemDemo/README.md

 # LearningChemistry
-Web app files for LearningChem
+Web app files for LearningChem.
+Run `node app.js` from the primary directory and enter `localhost:8080` in a web browser.

 ## Installing MongoDB on Linux Mint 20 (required to handle the Feedback form)